agile-ts/documentation/docs/packages/core/features/collection/selector/Introduction.md

 MY_SELECTOR.undo(); // Undo latest change
 MY_SELECTOR.persist(); // Persist Selector Value into Storage
 ```
+Therefore, we can mutate the Selector with the State functions,
-Mutating the Selector, also automatically mutates the Item in the Collection.
+and the changes are automatically applied to the Item in the Collection.
 ```ts
 MY_COLLECTION.collect({id: 1, name: 'hans'});
 const MY_SELECTOR = MY_COLLECTION.createSelector(1);
 MY_SELECTOR.patch({name: "jeff"});
 MY_ITEM.value; // Returns '{id: 1, name: 'jeff'}'
 ```
-Furthermore, we can dynamically change the Item, the Selector represents.
+Furthermore, we can dynamically change the Item that the Selector represents.
 ```ts
 const MY_SELECTOR = MY_COLLECTION.createSelector(1); // Represents Item 1
 MY_SELECTOR.select(2); // Represents Item 2
 ```
-If you want to find out more about specific methods of the Selector, checkout the [Methods](./Methods.md) Section.
+If you want to find out more about the Selector's specific methods, check out the [Methods](./Methods.md) Section.
 Most methods we use to modify, mutate and access the Selector are chainable.
 ```ts
 MY_SELECTOR.undo().select(1).watch(() => {}).reset().persist().undo();